rei-2/Amalgam/DESIGN.md

 The Amalgam project is structured as a standard C++ project, intended to be compiled into a Dynamic-Link Library (DLL).

 *   **Compilation**: The project is likely managed through a Visual Studio Solution (`.sln`) file, which would define the compiler settings, dependencies, and output configuration.
 The end product of the build process is a single DLL file (e.g., `Amalgam.dll`).
 *   **Injection**: This DLL is not a standalone executable.
 It is designed to be "injected" into the `tf_win64.exe` process using a separate DLL injector tool.
-Once injected, the operating system calls the DLL's `DllMain` function [DllMain.cpp:15-26](Amalgam/src/DllMain.cpp), which triggers the initialization of the cheat.
+Once injected, the operating system calls the DLL's `DllMain` function [DllMain.cpp:15-26](Amalgam/src/DllMain.cpp), which triggers the initialization of the program.
 *   **Key Directories**:
-    *   `Amalgam/src/`: Contains all the source code for the cheat, organized into subdirectories for core components (`Core`), features (`Features`), and utilities (`Utils`).
+    *   `Amalgam/src/`: Contains all the source code for the program, organized into subdirectories for core components (`Core`), features (`Features`), and utilities (`Utils`).
     *   `Amalgam/include/`: Contains the header files for all third-party libraries used in the project, such as MinHook [MinHook.h](Amalgam/include/MinHook/MinHook.h), ImGui [imgui.h](Amalgam/include/ImGui/imgui.h), and Freetype [freetype.h](Amalgam/include/freetype/freetype.h).

 This concludes the comprehensive design document for the Amalgam project.
 The document has covered the high-level architecture, detailed the core components and features, explained the underlying mechanisms like hooking and rendering, and provided insight into the data flow and extensibility of the codebase.